 How Dram Shop Insurance Protects Your Business

-Businesses that serve alcohol face many risks that, without dram shop insurance, could cost you thousands of dollars.
+If your business serves alcohol, you may face many risks that could cost thousands of dollars.
 Common risks include customer injury, property damage, and equipment loss.
 With general liability and additional coverages, Insurance Canopy protects your business from the risks associated with the industry.

-According to Dram Shop law, you can be held liable for accidents involving individuals you served alcohol to, especially visibly intoxicated persons and minors.
-As such, it’s critically important to protect your business with dram shop coverage, which can mitigate the out-of-pocket costs associated with liquor liability claims.
-Our policy meets state dram shop laws while keeping your business protected with dram shop insurance.
+According to dram shop law, you can be held liable for accidents involving individuals you served alcohol to, especially visibly intoxicated persons and minors.
+That’s why it’s critical to protect your business with dram shop coverage, which can mitigate the out-of-pocket costs associated with liquor liability claims.
+Our policy meets state dram shop laws while keeping your business protected.

 Unlimited Additional Insureds

-If you run a business that operates at different locations, like a caterer or private bartender, you may be required to include locations you work at as an additional insured.
+If you run a business that operates at different locations, like a caterer or private bartender, you may be required to include locations you work at as an additional insured on your policy.
 This extends your dram shop liability insurance to the venue or event if an accident occurs involving your business.
 Insurance Canopy provides unlimited additional insureds for all annual policyholders for just $30 a year.